NorthboundNetworks/ZodiacFX/linux-development.md

 sudo apt-get install binutils-arm-none-eabi gcc-arm-none-eabi gdb-arm-none-eabi  libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
 ```

-A future version of Debian might change these packages' names to
+A future version of Debian might change these packages' names from
-…-arm-embedded to track the name change in Ubuntu.
+‘…-arm-none-eabi’ to  to track the change of name in
+ARM Ltd's Ubuntu PPA.

 The version in Debian Testing more closely follows the releases in
-Ubuntu, making Testing the first recourse upon a compiler bug.
+Ubuntu, making installing ‘gcc-arm-none-eabi’ from Testing the first
+recourse upon a compiler bug.

 ### Install GNU make